 Adolescence is a high-risk time for mental health problems such as depression, anxiety and stress.
 The Canadian Mental Health Association’s Living Life to the Full course is a face-to-face course designed to help people deal with everyday life’s challenges by learning helpful skills using cognitive-behavioural therapy (CBT) principles.
 In 8 weekly 1.5-hour sessions, the course covers topics such as combatting low mood and isolation, problem-solving, healthy thinking, managing anger and anxiety, and boosting self-esteem.

-The Canadian Mental Health Association BC Division (CMHA BC) holds the exclusive licence to the program in Canada and is currently looking to train more facilitators to deliver virtual and in-person courses for BC youth over the next two years.
+The Canadian Mental Health Association BC Division (CMHA BC) holds the exclusive licence to the program in Canada and is currently looking to train more facilitators to deliver virtual and in-person courses for BC youth over the next year.

 If you want to know how the course works, please watch this video realized by one facilitator in Fort St James, BC!